Nuclear & Uranium ETFs

 Uranium oxide concentrate, the primary commercial form of uranium produced by mining operations.
 Yellowcake is sold on spot and term contract markets before being converted, enriched, and fabricated into nuclear fuel.
 Spot uranium prices are quoted in U.S. dollars per pound of U₃O₈.

-The Global X Uranium ETF (URA) is the largest uranium-focused ETF with approximately $7.3 billion in assets under management, making it one of the largest thematic ETFs in the energy transition space.
+The Global X Uranium ETF (URA) is currently the largest uranium-focused ETF in this directory.
+Because AUM changes with market prices and investor flows, use the table above for the latest value and its associated update date.
 URA tracks the Solactive Global Uranium & Nuclear Components Total Return Index.